With 1 in 9 people with periods affected by endometriosis, chances are you know someone who has it. But do you understand it?

 You do not have to suffer in silence.

 If you are experiencing painful periods and other adverse symptoms each month please reach out to your health practitioner for support.
-With the right supportive treatments and qualified team of practitioners endometriosis can be managed very well.
+Endometriosis can be managed very well with the right supportive treatments and a qualified team of practitioners.